 Other options include the Canadian Experience Class, managed by the Express Entry System, which requires 1 year of Canadian work experience to qualify to apply for permanent residence.

-Top Tip: If you are an exceptionally talented IT professional with at least 5 years work experience, then you could ask your prospective employer to enquire about fast-tracking your application through the Global Talent Stream as your application could be processed in as little as 2 weeks!
+Top Tip: If you are an exceptionally talented IT professional with at least 5 years of work experience, then you could ask your prospective employer to enquire about fast-tracking your application through the Global Talent Stream as your application could be processed in as little as 2 weeks!

 How We Can Help You Fast-track Your Canadian Immigration Application

 By using a Regulated Canadian Immigration Consultant (RCIC), the Canadian immigration application process will be effortless and can also be fast-tracked.
-Not only will your chances of success increase but you can rest assured that we will assess which Canada immigration programs you are eligible for as well as verify and submit all documents to the Government for you.
+Not only will your chances of success increase but you can rest assured that we will assess which Canadian immigration programs you are eligible for as well as verify and submit all documents to the Government for you.